gilbitron/laravel-cloud-config/README.md

 ## Usage

-Launch a Multipass VM using the cloud-config file:
+Download the [cloud-config.yml](cloud-config.yml) file.
+Then, launch a Multipass VM using the cloud-config file:

 ```
 multipass launch 18.04 --name laravel --cloud-init cloud-config.yml